 2014 - nearly 10,000 people took part in beach clean and survey events - the Big Beach Clean Up and the Great British Beach Clean.
 We kicked off the Marine Litter Action Network with a gathering in Birmingham in June - the start of a Year to Make a Difference.
 MCS and other NGOs called on Government "Don't take the P out of MPAs" resulting in huge public support and, in July 2014, 30 new nature conservation MPAs were designated in Scotland.

 2015 - our President, HRH The Prince of Wales joined us at the Oceans Plastics Awareness Day on a beach in Cornwall to highlight the growing problem of plastic litter and the work of volunteers and organisations to promote plastic recycling and reduce litter at source.
 A plastic bag charge was introduced in English shops to help reduce littering.
-In partnership with Fish2fork, MCS broadened the reach of our sustainable seafood programme with assessment of 12 of the biggest high street restaurant chains for the sustainability of the seafood on their menus.
 A further 23 Marine Conservation Zones were designated in English waters bringing the total to 50.

 2016 - Defra ministers committed to removing microplastics from cosmetics and possibly other household products, depending on the outcome of a consultation launched in December 2016.The Wet Wipes Turn Nasty campaign achieved rapid results, gaining commitments from retailers to label their products as unflushable.
 We launched a new Good Fish Guide App, with recipes and restaurant locations as well as sustainable seafood advice.